tyler-griggs/melange-release/README.md

 3. `total_request_rate`: A float value representing the total request rate of the workload.
 4. `slice_factor`: An integer multiplier for the number of slices each bucket is split into.

 Please kindly refer to [example.json](melange/config/example.json) for an example of the inputs and check out our paper for more details on our methodology.
+We have also provided the profiling scripts we used to obtain the GPU information in the [profiling](melange/profiling) directory.
+See the [profiling instructions](melange/profiling/profiling-instructions.md) for more details on how to use these scripts.

 ### Outputs
 ### Solver Output